 ActiveBatch is our top pick for a Windows job scheduler tool because it is a cross-platform service that is able to extend workflow management and job scheduling of Windows-based tasks beyond that operating system through to all other platforms.
 The service includes an easy-to-use drag-and-drop workflow assembler and is able to organize schedules that are triggered by events or time.

-Get a demo of ActiveBatch: advsyscon.com/en-us/demo/get-started
+Get a free demo of ActiveBatch: advsyscon.com/en-us/demo/get-started

 Operating system: Cloud-based